AdlanSADOU/2d-multiplayer-game/ad_README.md

 ---
 ## class Dispatcher
-    dispacher takes in received packet and which socket type they came from (TCP or UDP) It then extracts the Rpc type and 'routes' to the approriate calls though an array of function pointers the Dispatcher has an array of function pointers indexed by Rpc type the Dispatcher holds unique references to ClientManager & LobbyManager
+    dispacher takes in received packet and which socket type they came from (TCP or UDP) It then extracts the MsgType type and 'routes' to the approriate calls though an array of function pointers the Dispatcher has an array of function pointers indexed by MsgType type the Dispatcher holds unique references to ClientManager & LobbyManager